Epcot Center Ultralight Flightpark

-Epcot Center Ultralight Flightpark was a private-use ultralight airport located in Osceola County, 13 nautical miles (24 km) northwest of the central business district of Lake Buena Vista, Florida, United States.
+Epcot Center Ultralight Flightpark was a private-use ultralight airport located in Bay Lake, Florida.

 History

 It was privately owned by the Walt Disney World Company, and was used to launch aircraft used in the "Skyleidoscope" (1985–1987) and "Surprise in the Skies" (1991–1992) shows at the Epcot theme park.

 Although still listed active in FAA records as recently as September 2010, the facility closed for theme park use in 1992, when "Surprise in the Skies" ended.
 The land sat unused for nearly 10 years, when it was cleared for the second phase of Disney's Pop Century Resort, named the Legendary Years.
 Construction on the hotel was stopped after the September 11 attacks caused tourism to drop off, but development later resumed and the land of the former airfield is now the site of Disney's Art of Animation Resort, which opened in May 2012.